dynamicstrategies/cardano-reward-calculator/README.md

 This will launch a rewards calculator on <a href="http://localhost:3000">http://localhost:3000</a>

+### Static Builds
+NextJS supports static builds through Static Export mode, which can be enabled by uncommenting the `output: 'export'` line in `next.config.mjs`

+Static builds have some advantages over a full NextJs deployment in that they can be integrated into an existing front-end deployment and works similar to a One-page application.
+The limitations is that is gives away the Server-side rendering and loses the NextJs inbuilt API functionality - but this might not be a concern if relying on an external API provider from the front-end

+> [!IMPORTANT]
+> For local development and debugging it usually works better when Not in Static Build mode (with `output: 'export'` commented out)

 #### Reverse Proxy

 The base path is `/crewardcalculator` and can be changed in the `next.config.mjs`